The 2 Native Wild Cats in Ohio

 What Eats Bobcats?

-In Iowa, coyotes, domestic dogs, great horned owls, and foxes may occasionally kill young bobcats.
+In Ohio, coyotes, domestic dogs, great horned owls, and foxes may occasionally kill young bobcats.
 Other than that, these felines have no real predators.

 Reproduction and Life Cycle for Bobcats

-In Ohio, bobcats may breed at any time throughout the year.
-However, they mainly breed from December through May.
+Ohio bobcats may breed at any time throughout the year.
+However, their main breeding time is from December through May.
 During the breeding season, a male bobcat may mate with multiple females.
 If they successfully mate, their gestation periods will last for 60 to 63 days.

 After breeding, the male and female go their separate ways.
 The female takes all responsibility for the selection of a den site and the rearing of the young.
 Females generally give birth between late April and early May.
 See

 Look for maternal dens in a wooded area.
-Bobcats use features such as a rock outcropping, hollow trees or hollow logs, openings in the ground, the root masses of overturned stumps, or the space beneath a fallen tree as denning sites.
+Bobcats use features such as a rock outcropping, hollow trees or hollow logs, ground openings, overturned stumps’ root masses, or the space beneath a fallen tree as denning sites.

 A bobcat litter consists of anywhere from 1 to 5 kittens.
 The average litter size, though, is around 3.
 Bobcat kittens have their eyes when they’re born, just like domestic cats are.
 However, their eyes will open when they are a week to 10 days old.
 By the time they are 2 months old, they will have replaced their spotted baby fur with a haircoat similar to what their parents have.